How to Easily Improve Your Site Speed

 Now that you have your score, implement the 5 suggestions made in this post, and check your score again.
 You may want to try one thing at a time to see if your score went up or down with each change.

-If you take these steps and your site is still slow, contact your web host.
+If these steps do not speed up your blog, contact your web host.
 A good host will want to help you improve your site speed and user experience.

 Take your site speed seriously.
 We live in a fast-paced world where our attention spans are almost non-existent.
 If your site is slow to load, you’ll likely lose your reader’s focus/attention and they’ll close out of your site and go back to scrolling aimlessly.